 We provide some utilities that make it easier to compile, link and run programs at NSC systems.
-These are the build environments, compiler wrappers, the parallel job launcher mpprun
+These are the build environment modules and the parallel job launcher mpprun

 To build software at NSC you should normally first load a build environment module.
 This gives you access to compilers, an mpi library, and some core numerical libraries (for Intel build environments, Intel MKL).
 If you try to run the system gcc (e.g., simply issuing gcc